About Me

-I serve as the United States Agency for International Development’s (USAID’s) Social Movements Advisor, the first such position in the U.S. government.
+I currently work as a consultant focused on social movements, philanthropy, bilateral and multi-lateral development agencies, and democracy.
+Most recently, I served as the United States Agency for International Development’s (USAID’s) Social Movements Advisor, the first such position anywhere in the U.S. federal government.
 I am also a Ph.D. candidate and the Topol Fellow in Nonviolent Resistance at The Fletcher School where I teach and research social movements.
-My dissertation is comprised of three essays: “Dollars and Dissent: Foundation Support for Social Movement Building,” “Liberating the ‘Enemy’ in South Africa’s Anti-Apartheid Struggle,” and “Surviving Success: Nonviolent Rebellion in Sudan.”
+My dissertation, which I expect to complete in 2025, is titled “Dollars and Dissent: Donor Support for Grassroots Organizing and Nonviolent Movements.”

 I hold a M.P.A. from the Princeton School of Public and International Affairs and a B.A. with honors from the University of Chicago.
 I have served as a Program Officer with the Open Society Justice Initiative, an electoral observer with The Carter Center, and a board member of the University of Chicago’s Human Rights Program.
 I co-directed Darfurian Voices, the first public opinion survey of refugees from Darfur on issues of peace, justice, and reconciliation.

-My publications include “Nonviolent Resistance” and “The Founding Myth of the United States of America.”
+My publications include “Nonviolent Resistance,” “Surviving Success: Nonviolent Rebellion in Sudan” and “The Founding Myth of the United States of America.”
 My teaching includes “From Gandhi to the Arab Spring: Theory and Practice of Nonviolent Resistance.”
 I’m the father of twin girls and husband of Nadia Marzouki.

 You can contact me at naimarkrowse [at] g m a i l [dot] com.